Date posted: 06/18/2018

-We are seeking a dynamic and experienced Program Director for a supportive housing program serving prior chronically homeless, single adults living chronic physical illness in a supportive housing environment in Brooklyn.
+We are seeking a dynamic and experienced Program Director for a supportive housing program in Manhattan serving prior chronically homeless, single adults coping with issues related to physical health & wellness, mental illness and substance use.
 The Program Director will lead a team that includes social workers and a health and wellness coordinator to assist this population in stabilizing their lives, maintaining their housing stability and advancing towards their individualized goals.
 The Program Director is also expected to work collaboratively with the Leasing and Compliance Department and Property Management staff.

-- Hire, train, supervise and develop a program team with a strong sense of accountability for achieving outcomes for residents and complying with Lantern and funder regulations and requirements.
+- Supervise and develop a program team with a strong sense of accountability for achieving outcomes for residents and complying with Lantern and funder regulations and requirements.

 - Ensure all case records (electronic and paper) are accurate, comprehensive and up-to-date for all residents.
 The Program Director is responsible for monitoring staff compliance and providing training and support resources.